 Female dog desexing in Melbourne

 Female dog desexing costs

-The cost of desexing female dogs is a little more expensive than desexing a male dog as the procedure takes longer and is more invasive.
+As we only perform female desexing laparoscopically, the cost of desexing female dogs is a little more expensive than what other clinics will charge, however we believe the benefits to laparoscopic speys outweights the slight increase in cost.
 The cost of desexing your female dog can depend on its breed, weight and age.

 The cost may also increase if your dog requires pre-anaesthetic blood tests or if your dog has a hernia that will need to be fixed while in surgery.

-To get a quote for desexing your female puppy or dog, contact our friendly team at 9842 5330.
+To get a quote for desexing your female puppy or dog, contact our friendly team at 9842 5330 to make an appointment with one of your vets.

+Female dog desexing in Melbourne